Ulyssedev/Rust-undetected-chromedriver/README.md

 [dependencies]
 undetected-chromedriver = "0.1.0"
 ```
-*A propoer crates.io and docker release will be made available soon*
+*A proper crates.io and docker release will be made available soon*

 ## Usage